 But then the charm wears off.
 You’re not quite ready to be a real adult, but you know it’s time to introduce things like “vegetables” and “responsible bedtimes” into your life.
 And along with the newfound urges for kale and extra beauty sleep comes something else: the desire to dress like a man.

-Out go the torn jeans and worn hoodies, and in comes…crippling debt?
+Out go the torn jeans and worn hoodies, and in come …crippling debts?
 Not if we have anything to say about it.
 Revamping your wardrobe doesn’t have to cost a fortune if you know what you’re doing.
-Taste and money are not the same thing, and all you really need is the former.
+Taste and money are not the same things, and all you really need is the former.
 It’s not that you shouldn’t invest in your clothes – do it when you can, and you’ll be glad you did – but real men of style know when to splurge and when to save.

 With that in mind, we present the A Student’s Guide To Dressing Well.

 Let’s start with the basics.
 Before you ditch a study group in favour of an online shopping spree, brush up on the smart spending principles you need to know.

 The brand new credit card you got before starting school is burning a hole in your pocket, but don’t touch it.
 Spend what you can afford to spend and save the rest for all the dates you’ll be going on now that you’re so well-dressed.
 Look for sales at major stores, shop at outlets and get discounts with your student ID when possible.
 Remember this: it’s all in the fit.
 You’ll look 1000x better in a great-fitting budget brand than you will in a big-name designer that’s 2 sizes too big.

 You’re going for the colour version of quality over quantity.
 That salmon pink blazer may look appealing on the rack, but it will be useless for all but the rarest of occasions.
 You want to get the most wear possible out of everything you purchase, so stick with easy to match colour combos.
 If everything goes with everything, the effective size of your wardrobe is significantly amplified.